pablopalafox/npms/README.md

 mkdir smpl
 ```

-And place the `.pkl` files you just downloaded within `npms/body_model/smpl`.
+And place the `.pkl` files you just downloaded under `npms/body_model/smpl`.
 Now change their names, such that you have something like:

 body_models<br/>
 │── smpl<br/>